video

 Wow, what a talent is Cressida Cowell.

-And what we know so far?
-"How to Train Your Dragon" begins with Hiccup, the heir to the Hooligan tribe, worrying about the upcoming initiation where he must prove himself a Viking hero or face exile.
+"How to Train Your Dragon begins with Hiccup, the heir to the Hooligan tribe, worrying about the upcoming initiation where he must prove himself a Viking hero or face exile.

-Hiccup is joined by 9 other novices that's other starters.
+Hiccup is joined by nine other novices.

-You must select a dragon from the nursery, which they are about to approach.
+He must select a dragon from the nursery, which they are about to approach.

-So pause the video here while you read these sections of the text and answer this question, and share with someone nearby.
+So pause the video here while you read these sections of the text and answer this question and share with someone nearby.

-Let's see what Andy has to say.
+Let's see what Andeep has to say.

 Hiccup is described as having heroic hair, which is bright red.

-It's usually hidden beneath his helmet.
+It is usually hidden beneath his helmet.

 He's described as an unlikely hero.